 Seasonal Guides for Your Fescue Maintenance

 Do not overwater the grass.
-Fescue only needs about one inch of water weekly.
+Fescue only needs about 1-inch of water weekly.
 Water for longer periods of time, less frequently and in the early morning hours.
-Take rainfall into consideration.

 Fescue is highly susceptible to brown patch disease, which appears as irregularly shaped patches of dead or dying turf.
-Do not apply nitrogen fertilizer when the disease is active, keep the mowing height above three inches and water between 2:00–8:00 a.m.
+Do not apply nitrogen fertilizer when the disease is active, keep the mowing height above 3-inches and water between 2:00–8:00 a.m.
 Apply a fungicide like Heritage G during severe brown patch outbreaks.
-If you use a granular fungicide variety, water the lawn immediately after application to help soil absorption.

 Mow your fescue at a height of 2.5–3.5 inches in height during the fall.

 Fescue requires about 1–1.25 inches of water every week including rainfall and supplemental irrigation.
 Don’t overwater.

 For optimal results, feed your lawn monthly during the fall season by applying the Lawnifi’s Fall Fertilizer Box or apply Lawnifi Foundation once every three months.

 Apply pre-emergent herbicides to control winter annual and perennial weeds like chickweed, henbit, Poa annua or purple deadnettle.
 Apply post-emergent herbicides only when weeds are present.

 Check for and control any white grubs, fall armyworms or sod webworms.
 Treat with an insecticide if needed.